 In the aftermath of the 2011 earthquake and tsunami and nuclear plant accident, the Hula Girls visited numerous evacuation centers along the tsunami hit Pacific Coast to encourage their inhabitants.
 They also traveled all over Japan to perform and invite people to visit Iwaki.
 They are thus seen by many as a symbol of hope and recovery for the affected regions.
 The spa resort itself suffered damage from the earthquake and was fully reopened in February 2012.

-The resort is divided into five sections:
+The resort is divided into multiple sections:

 The Water Park is the main area where the indoor pools, water slides and the dance stage are located.
-Here, a Hawaiian atmosphere is recreated with pineapple trees and other tropical vegetation, and staff and hotel guests in Hawaiian outfits.
+Here, a Hawaiian atmosphere is recreated with pineapple plants and other tropical vegetation, and staff and hotel guests in Hawaiian outfits.
 Step outdoors and you will find Spa Garden Pareo, a water playground with outdoor pools, deckchairs, jacuzzis and a sauna (closed in winter).

 The Spring Park is one of two hot spring areas that draw their spring water from Yumoto Onsen.
 It features lukewarm indoor pools where both genders can enjoy a dip in swimsuits, as well as regular, gender separated hot spring baths where swimsuits are not allowed.

 The other hot spring area is Edo Jowa Yoichi, a gender separated, large outdoor bath with an Edo Period theme, that is said to be the largest single outdoor bath in Japan.
 The bath and surroundings are wonderfully designed to provide an authentic onsen experience.
 A 15 minute shadow show (kage shibai) is performed every night that guests can enjoy whilst taking a hot bath.